 There is also the belief that aspirin is tougher on the tummy.
 People seem to think that NSAIDs are less likely to cause ulcers, but there is a paucity of data in this regard.
 Both NSAIDs and aspirin can be quite irritating to the digestive tract and can cause serious complications including life-threatening bleeding ulcers.

 Here is where it gets interesting.
 Aspirin has some fascinating advantages.
 Not only does it appear to reduce the likelihood of blood clots that can cause heart attacks and strokes, it also seems to have anti-cancer benefits.

 NSAIDs, on the other hand, have some serious cardiovascular complications.
-A study this spring in The Lancet (May 30, 2013) reveals that NSAIDs such as ibuprofen or diclofenac increase the risk of heart attacks.
-They may be comparable to the now discredited drug Vioxx (rofecoxib) when taken in relatively high doses for long periods of time.
-Celebrex, a highly advertised drug in the same category as VIoxx, also increases the risk of a heart attack.
+A study in The Lancet (May 30, 2013) reveals that NSAIDs such as ibuprofen or diclofenac increase the risk of heart attacks.
+They may be comparable to the discredited drug Vioxx (rofecoxib) when taken in relatively high doses for long periods of time.

-Naproxen seems less dangerous to the heart than other NSAIDs, but it appears to be just as toxic to the digestive tract.
+Naproxen was once thought to be safer for the heart than other NSAIDs, but some research contradicts that belief.
+Naproxen appears to be just as toxic to the digestive tract as other drugs in this class.
 All NSAIDs can raise blood pressure and may increase the risk for congestive heart failure and atrial fibrillation.
 This heart rhythm disturbance can lead to blood clots that can escape the heart and cause a stroke.

 Here are some other NSAID-related complications: